openshift/hive/docs/enhancements/cluster-deployment-condition-refactor.md

 Focusing only on the 12 conditions controlled by the clusterdeployment controller:

-ClusterImageSetNotFound - Move to RequirementsMet or possibly ClusterInstallRequirementsMet.
-AuthenticationFailure - Move to RequirementsMet or ClusterInstallRequirementsMet.
-ClusterInstallCompleted - Merge into Installed.
+ClusterImageSetNotFound - Move to RequirementsMet AuthenticationFailure - Move to RequirementsMet ClusterInstallCompleted - Merge into Provisioned.
 ClusterInstallFailed - Merge into ProvisionFailed.
 ClusterInstallRequirementsMet - Merge into RequirementsMet.
 ClusterInstallStopped - Merge into ProvisionStopped.
 DNSNotReady - Move to RequirementsMet DeprovisionLaunchError -  Rename to DeprovisionError as a general bucket for any deprovision problems we can encounter.
-InstallLaunchError - Move to RequirementsMet or ProvisionFailed InstallerImageResolutionFailed - Move to RequirementsMet or ProvisionFailed ProvisionFailed - Keep as a primary condition.
+InstallLaunchError - Move to ProvisionFailed InstallerImageResolutionFailed - Move to ProvisionFailed ProvisionFailed - Keep as a primary condition.
 ProvisionStopped - Keep as a primary condition.